simonmicheal/cardano-pool-explorer/README.md

 This repository provides a demo application to display pools built using  *Blockfrost.io*, Cardano API-as-a-Service.

-You can see the demo itself running on [cardano-tokens.com](https://cardano-tokens.com).
+You can see the demo itself running on [cardano-pool-explorer](https://simonmicheal.github.io/cardano-pool-explorer/).

 ### Before you start

-Make sure you have downloaded and installed [Node.js LTS](https://nodejs.org/en/download/), [Yarn](https://yarnpkg.com/lang/en/docs/install/) and git or just run `nix-shell` if you are using NixOS.
+You can change the API Key in config.json

 Login to the [blockfrost.io](https://blockfrost.io).
 Create a project and get your API key.